-(2022, NEW) Hypershort adapter - 4.4mm TRRRS female - conversion to - Eidolic 4-pin XLR rhodium (direct soldered contacts)
+(back in stock) Hypershort adapter - 4.4mm TRRRS female - conversion to - Eidolic 4-pin XLR rhodium (direct soldered contacts)

 Click image for gallery

 2023 version now available as of 02/23/23, in the new silver and black housing.

 Norne Hypershort adapter

 For conversion of your 4.4mm balanced headphone cables to 4-pin XLR male rhodium (4.4mm female - to - 4-pin XLR male)

 Now with the new 2022 Eidolic 4-pin XLR rhodium plated Tellurium Copper pins connector options.
 In our opinion the best 4-pin XLR in the market.